DefinetlyNotAI/Simple_Logger/README.md

 ## Description

-USB Portable Logger is a Python-based utility designed to perform keylogging tasks.
-It is packaged with a portable version of Python  3.12, allowing it to run on any system without prior installation.
+USB Portable Logger is a Windows-based utility designed to perform keylogging tasks, Allowing it to run on any system without prior installation.

 ## Features